The Australian-Indonesian Association of SA

 The AIASA Committee consists of an Executive containing a President, two Vice Presidents at least one of which is held by an Indonesian, a Secretary and a Treasurer.
 Additional Committee Members are drawn from volunteers within the financial members of the AIASA.
 The AIASA Committee contains at least ten members inclusive of the Executive.

-The AIASA Committee contains twelve members inclusive of the Executive.
+The AIASA Committee contains nine members inclusive of the Executive.

 If you would like to join the AIASA Committee you first need to be a financial member of the AIASA.
 To join, download and complete an application form and send an email through to our President (firstname.lastname@example.org) and let us know that you would like to help and, if relevant, any particular skills you bring.

 The AIASA Committee will occasionally form Sub-Committees to work on specific projects independently.
 These Sub-Committees are led by a current AIA Committee Member.

 Rini Budiyanti (2011-2013)